TheSameMan/dir2ram/README.md

   Free space on HDD (**should be auto-mountable for sync**)

 ## Instructions
-The script contains the **src** list, which contains the paths to the cache folders and firefox profile.
+The script contains the **src** priority list, which contains the paths to the cache folders and firefox profile.
 If necessary, this list is expanded with the additional folders.
+For better performance at startup fill **src** with priority.

 1. Fill **src** in the script file with the required directories.
 Set **dst** path to the folder on the HDD.